Water Quality Monitoring

 Water Clarity

-Roughly every two weeks, we record water clarity (a.k.a. secchi disk transparency).
+Approximately every two weeks, we record water clarity (a.k.a. secchi disk transparency).
 This is a quick and simple method used to indirectly assess the concentration of algae in lakes.
 To measure water clarity, a black and white disk is lowered in the water and the reading is taken at the depth at which it is no longer visible.

 Dissolved Oxygen

 Once per month, 30 Mile collects water samples and analyzes them for phosphorus and chlorophyll concentrations.
 Phosphorus is the nutrient that most influences the growth of algae in lakes.
 Phosphorus naturally occurs in soil, but is also found in fertilizers, septic systems, and animal or livestock waste, among other sources throughout a watershed.
 Chlorophyll is a pigment found in plants and algae.
 Measuring the concentration of this pigment helps us estimate the algal population in the lake.
-Once per season, a water quality sample is collected and analyzed for pH, Alkalinity, True Color, and Conductivity.

 Where does the data go?